Brenda – FUNDED

 What does being the #NewFaceofTech mean to you?

-Becoming the #NewFaceofTech was one of the greatest milestones I have encountered.
+Being named one of the #NewFaceofTech winners was one of the greatest milestones I have encountered.
 It reaffirmed my choices in pursuing my education and career in tech.
 It also provided a sense of responsibility in demonstrating to other women that change is necessary, especially when you’re attempting to make an impact in your communities.
 It’s given me a platform and opportunity to network and strengthen relationships with other women in my field.

 Women are underrepresented in STEM.
 How can we change this?